-- > The FDA should issue product standards to remove menthol and finalize that rule as quickly as - > The FDA must issue a product standard eliminating menthol as a characterizing flavor from all tobacco products, particularly cigarettes, cigars and other combustible tobacco. - > The FDA should regulate menthol in e-cigarettes the same way that it does other flavored e-cigarettes.
-FDA authorization of menthol e-cigarettes would be inconsistent with the agency's handling of other e-cigarette flavors. - > State and local entities should enact policies prohibiting the sale of flavored tobacco products, - > The marketing of all flavored tobacco products, including menthol, should be restricted so that it does not target youth or minorities.
+- > The FDA should issue product standards to remove menthol and finalize that rule as quickly as possible to accelerate the process of protecting the public from menthol tobacco products. - > The FDA must issue a product standard eliminating menthol as a characterizing flavor from all tobacco products, particularly cigarettes, cigars and other combustible tobacco. - > The FDA should regulate menthol in e-cigarettes the same way that it does other flavored e-cigarettes.FDA authorization of menthol e-cigarettes would be inconsistent with the agency's handling of other e-cigarette flavors. - > State and local entities should enact policies prohibiting the sale of flavored tobacco products, including menthol, mint and wintergreen flavors. - > The marketing of all flavored tobacco products, including menthol, should be restricted so that it does not target youth or minorities.

-These actions are especially urgent because the FDA has repeatedly failed to act, despite longstanding, overwhelming evidence that a menthol ban would benefit public health.
+These actions are especially urgent because the FDA has repeatedly failed to act, despite long-standing, overwhelming evidence that a menthol ban would benefit public health.